Download free eBooks and audiobooks from the library's MyMediaMall Overdrive download service.

 Drop-in Help Sessions: Need help with eBooks for your eReader or smart device?
-Drop-in at the library on Tuesdays between 10:00-11:00 a.m. for a how-to download lesson from Martha Hansen or Beth Ryan.
+Beginning January 7, you can drop-in at the library on Tuesdays between 10:00-11:00 a.m. for a how-to download lesson from Martha Hansen or Beth Ryan.
 If you are unable to attend one of these sessions you can schedule a one-on-one appointment at 815-338-0542 or email.

-The library is now using an online meeting room resevation system to allow organizations to easily check availability of the library's meeting rooms and schedule meetings.
+The library is now using an online meeting room reservation system to allow organizations to easily check availability of the library's meeting rooms and schedule meetings.

 1) Go to the WPL Room Reserve website